Benefits Information

 Health Care Flexible Spending Account and Dependent Care Flexible Spending Account

-If you contributed to a Health Care and/or Dependent Care FSA in 2020 and you separate employment in 2020, you will have 90 days after the FSA contributions end or your separation date to submit claims for expenses that were incurred while coverage was active.
+If you contributed to a Health Care and/or Dependent Care FSA in 2026 and you separate employment in 2026, you will have 90 days after the FSA contributions end or your separation date to submit claims for expenses that were incurred prior to the last day of employment.

 Health Savings Account (HSA)